arjun-0896/Course-Assessment-System/README.md

 # Course-Assessment-System
-The problrm statement is given in the pdf file
+The problem statement is given in the pdf file